k2view-academy/K2View-Academy/articles/04_fabric_studio/12_shared_objects.md

 </studio>

 **Notes**
-* If either a function <studio>, a translation </studio> or a Broadway flow is defined both under Shared Objects and under a Logical Unit with the same name and parameters, the [Logical Unit](/articles/03_logical_units/01_LU_overview.md) function code has priority.
+* If either a function <studio>, a translation </studio> or a Broadway flow is defined both under Shared Objects and under a Logical Unit with the same name and parameters, the [Logical Unit](/articles/03_logical_units/01_LU_overview.md) function code gets priority.
-* Since Shared Objects **are not** self-deployed, changes to an item under a Shared Object, used by several components, require redeployment in order to become available.
+* Since Shared Objects **are not** self-deployed, changes made to an item under a Shared Object, used by several components, require redeployment in order to become available.

 [Click for more information about Project Structure and Creating a New Project in Fabric.](/articles/04_fabric_studio/05_creating_a_new_project.md)